Natural Stone and Marble in Turkiye: RFQ, Quality and Logistics Plan

 Week one: write the RFQ and evidence list.
 Week two: test the same request with two or three suppliers.
 Week three: compare answers using the same scorecard.
 Week four: close a decision note with open risks, responsible owners and the next review date.
 If a supplier cannot answer the narrow file, do not expand the conversation to annual volume.

-A first order should be framed as a controlled pilot: narrow SKU scope, written release criteria, visible logistics assumptions and a review date before repeat volume.
+For Natural Stone and Marble, frame the first order as a controlled rfq and operations pilot: start with tiles and sanitaryware, define release evidence, keep logistics assumptions visible and review selection approval accuracy before repeat volume.
 Use Natural Stone and Marble in Turkiye: B2B Potential Map for the sector potential reading and Natural Stone and Marble in Turkiye: Supplier Shortlist and Verification for verification.
 The three pages together move from market interest to controlled execution.

-Natural Stone and Marble in Turkiye: RFQ, Quality and Logistics Plan RFQ, kalite ve lojistik
+Natural Stone and Marble in Turkiye: RFQ, Quality and Logistics Plan operating plan

-Natural Stone and Marble in Turkiye: RFQ, Quality and Logistics Plan RFQ, kalite ve lojistik.
+Natural Stone and Marble in Turkiye: RFQ, Quality and Logistics Plan operating plan.

 Move from reading to sourcing